KamiYang/project_version/README.md

  - [ ] Add documentation of this extensions features
  - [x] Upload extension to packagist.org
  - [x] Upload extension to TER

+### Milestone for v0.3.0
+The next milestone is the integration of basic GIT revisions.